iprods/elixir-docker-template/README.md

 and replace occurrences in the followind file:

 - `docker-compose.yml`
-- `mutagen.yml`

-## Setting up a Phoenix LiveView project
+## Setting up a Phoenix project

-This is an example of what needs to be done additionally when setting up a Phoenix LiveView project.
+This is an example of what needs to be done additionally when setting up a Phoenix project.

 - Set up the project via template
 - Change the `docker-compose.yml` and comment in the DB container
 - Adapt the `docker/app/Dockerfile` and comment in the Postgres client and `phx_new` part
 - Adapt the `docker/app/run.sh` script
-- Change the `mutagen.yml` and `docker-compose.mutagen.yml` with a fitting name for the container (optional)
 - Run `./dev create mix phx.new . --app app_name`
   - Answer all question except the dependency installation with `yes`
 - Stop the stack with `./dev clean`